Treforis/Football-Score-Predictor/README.md

 ### Train/test split

 Split by date at 2023-08-01.
-Never a random split — a random split would let the model train on matches that happen after the ones it's tested on.
+Never a random split, because a random split would let the model train on matches that happen after the ones it's tested on.

 ## Project structure